Diagnostic Challenges Sessions

 Please be sure to include ultrasound findings, management, and if available, genetic testing results and postnatal findings.

 Please include: name of individual who will be presenting the case, case information, ultrasound findings, available genetic testing, and postnatal outcomes (if available).
-Please limit your presentation to 5 slides plus a financial disclosure slide.
-The session chairs will select cases by February 18th.
-Selected cases will be invited to the stage at the Prenatal Diagnostic Challenges Session during the 2019 ACMG Meeting in Seattle (April 2-6).”
+Please limit your presentation to 5 slides plus a financial disclosure slide..
+Selected cases will be invited to the stage at the Prenatal Diagnostic Challenges Session during the 2020 ACMG Meeting in San Antonio (March 17-21).

 Laboratory Diagnostic Challenges (Constitutional and Neoplastic Cases in Molecular, Cytogenomic, and Biochemical Genetics Specialties)

-This session provides attendees with the opportunity to bring cases with challenging diagnostic results or approaches to the attention of fellow clinical laboratorians to share knowledge and best practices.
+This session provides attendees with the opportunity to bring cases with challenging diagnostic results or innovative approaches to the attention of fellow clinical laboratorians to share knowledge and best practices.
 Cases from multiple clinical diagnostic specialties, including molecular, cytogenomics and biochemical genetics, are eligible in both the constitutional and somatic fields.
-Each presentation/discussion will be limited to 10 minutes and a total of 8 slides that include the important details of the phenotype and test results in a story format that will allow pauses for audience engagement in diagnostics and problem solving.
-There will be seven presentations from various speakers, with 20 minutes left at the end for additional questions/discussion.
-Cases will be solicited from the laboratorian community leading up to the meeting.
+Each presentation/discussion will be limited to 10-15 minutes and a total of up to 10 slides that include the important details of the phenotype and test results in a story format that will allow pauses for audience engagement in diagnostics and problem solving.
+Cases will be solicited from the laboratorian community through January 17th, 2020 or until the session is filled.
+You're encouraged to submit cases as soon as possible as this session historically has had high interest.
+If you would like to have cases considered for the session, please contact Jennelle hodge, PhD, FACMG at firstname.lastname@example.org

 Pediatric Diagnostic Dilemmas (Rare Knowns and Unknowns)